(lightly revised 13 July 2025, Gompertz appendix added 17 November 2025)

 Where two parts form a finite whole, and one part increases at a constant percentage rate, the second part declines at an acccelerating percentage rate.
 It declines gradually, then suddenly: Hemingway decay.

-Actuaries may notice the analogy between the two-parts-of-a-whole urban and rural areas, and death and survival probabilites.
-Yes: at time t, the rural land is the fraction still “alive” (t_p_0 in actuarial notation), and the urban land is the fraction that has already “died” (t_q_0 in actuarial notation).
+Actuaries may notice an analogy between the two-parts-of-a-whole urban and rural areas, and the two-possible-states in a mortality model of dead and alive.
+Yes: at time t, the rural part is the fraction of the land still “alive” (tp0 in actuarial notation), and the urban part is the fraction “dead” (tq0 in actuarial notation).